-After the preparation courses all applicants are assessed, and the information collated, using the Prospective Adopters report produced by the British Association for Adoption and Fostering.
+After the preparation courses all applicants are assessed, and the information collated, using the Prospective Adopters Report produced by the British Association for Adoption and Fostering.

 Applicants are visited within their own home, and seen together, and separately, if there is more than one applicant.
+A part of the assessment process a medical is required with the adopters GP which will be commented upon by the Agency's Medical Adviser.
 Applicants are invited to make their own written as well as verbal contributions to their assessment and are given the opportunity to read and comment on the completed Prospective Adopters Report.
 Work with the adopters' own children is also undertaken if appropriate.
 Other members of the household are also interviewed.
 Significant relatives and referees are seen at this stage.
 A mid way review is held with the applicants and social worker.
-The assessing adoption social worker will make a recommendation about the suitability of the applicants to be adopters.
+The assessing adoption Social Worker will make a recommendation about the suitability of the applicants to be adopters.
 The adoption social worker will give a copy of the written report to the applicants who will have ten working days to give their views to the agency.
-Prospective adopters are expected to attend the adoption panel when their application is being considered.